-- annually for profit taxes; - monthly for VAT and taxes on the income of individuals (if income is reported by an individual themselves, then the reporting is done annually); - quarterly for turnover tax (if the company is a turnover taxpayer instead of a VAT and income tax payer); and - annually for micro-taxes (if the company pays taxes under this special regime).
+- monthly for VAT and taxes on the income of individuals (if income is reported by an individual themselves, then the reporting is done annually); - quarterly for turnover tax (if the company operating within a turnover tax regime /simplified system for small businesses); and - annually for micro-taxes (if the company pays taxes under this special regime).

-As a matter of general rule, there is no requirement for companies to disclose their financial statements.
+As a general rule, there is no requirement for companies to disclose their financial statements.
 Depending on the type of business activity, the law may specifically mandate companies to publish financial statements and financial audit reports.
-For instance, banks, insurance companies and managers of investment funds must perform this requirement.
+For instance, banks, insurance companies, and investment fund managers must meet this requirement.

-Starting from year 2024, resident individuals of Armenia (in the beginning only certain groups of individuals, and from year 2026 all resident individuals) will be obliged to submit a simplified income tax calculation to the State Revenue Service.
+Starting from the year 2024, resident individuals of Armenia (in the beginning, only certain groups of individuals, and from the year 2026, all resident individuals) will be obliged to submit a simplified income tax calculation to the State Revenue Service.